Star Citizen System Requirements

 - Star Citizen will always be best on higher end hardware, but due to constant updates and not being officially released yet, requirements and overall performance is subject to change.

-Star Citizen will run on PC system with Windows 8.1 64-bit and upwards.
+Star Citizen will run on PC system with Windows 10 64-bit or higher and upwards.

 Looking for an upgrade?
 Try our easy to use Star Citizen set up guides to find the best, cheapest cards.
 Filter for Star Citizen graphics card comparison and CPU compare.
 We'll help you find the best deal for the right gear to run the game.